sojs-coder/forge/docs/api/Rotator.md

 The `Rotator` component makes a `GameObject` continuously rotate around its origin.
 It's useful for visual effects, spinning collectibles, or indicating active elements.

+## Constructor

+`new Rotator({ rotationSpeed })`

+-   `rotationSpeed?: number`
+    The speed of rotation in radians per frame.
+A positive value rotates clockwise, and a negative value rotates counter-clockwise.
+Defaults to `0.05`.

 ## Properties

 -   `rotationSpeed: number`
     The speed of rotation in radians per frame.
-A positive value rotates clockwise, and a negative value rotates counter-clockwise.
-Defaults to `0.05`.

 ## How it Works